keiferc/simpleds/README.md

 # simpleds

-A lightweight Python 3 package containing modules that provide a collection of first-order data science functions with simple and consistent function contracts.
-Built with a functional programming paradigm and functions as a simplifying wrapper for major Python data science modules (e.g. `numpy`, `scipy`, etc).
+A Python 3 package containing modules that provide a collection of first-order data science functions with simple and consistent function contracts.
+Built with a functional programming paradigm and functions as a simplifying wrapper for major Python data science modules (e.g. `numpy`, `scipy`, `pandas`, etc).

+The underlying idea of `simpleds` is that one doesn't need an airplane to get to the bodega across the street; it can get time-consuming digging through the various docs to just to do something simple. `simpleds` attempts to avoid the need to switch between different packages and package-specific data structures for the everyday-type of data analysis.
+Because sometimes all one wants is to find central tendencies, test hypotheses, and calculate significances in one simple way.

 ## Requirements